JosephMcArthur/Open-Leadership-Workshop/A-new-narrative.md

 1. 3 great revolutions in making stuff
  * First food,
  * Then goods,
  * Now, information.

 [Chance to ask what information is / means]
+[Emoji slides for each thing]

 2. What is different in an information age?
 [Chance to ask audience]
 * Data is different.